Piracy in the Atlantic World: Pirates as the anti-hero

-An attack on commerce and shipping meant an attack on the governments to who these ships belonged.
+An attack on commerce and shipping meant an attack on the governments to whom these ships belonged.
 Governments stopped turning a blind eye to these bandits when the costs of ignoring them outweighed attacking the pirate, and so a "campaign to cleanse the seas," was put into effect by governments, lawyers, businessmen, writers, and other members of legitimate society.

-Marcus Rediker argues that religion was another point of contention for the pirate, who saw the church as a piece of the system he wanted to escape.
+Marcus Rediker argues that religion was another point of contention for pirates who saw the church as a piece of the system they wanted to escape.
 The Pirate was seen as existing in sin by those who lived in normal social constructs, and he relished the separation, likening himself to hellish images and Satan.
-As an example Blackbeard and his use of smoke, fire, and ash bellowing from his large bead to give the impression of a demon from hell itself, as Johnson describes him.
-Pirates would mock and ridicule men of the cloth who they came in contact with, and did not observe Christian holidays.
+As an example, Blackbeard had smoke, fire, and ash bellowing from his large bead to give the impression of a demon from hell itself, as Johnson describes him.
+Pirates would mock and ridicule men of the cloth who they came in contact with and did not observe Christian holidays.

-With their attacks on private property, belief systems, and governments pirates became outcasts to the realm of the unknown and dangerous.
-This realm, the sea as Rediker suggests, aided in the view of the pirate as a danger, a threat of invasion, and uncontrollable entity; just as the sea was to those who both knew the sea and had only heard tales.
-It was the sea that was separated from authority, and thus was the pirate who could attack those who entered the oceans.
+With their attacks on private property, belief systems, and governments, pirates became outcasts to the realm of the unknown and dangerous.
+Their realm on the sea, as Rediker suggests, aided in the view of the pirate as a danger, a threat of invasion, and uncontrollable entity; just as the sea was to those who both knew the sea and had only heard tales.
+It was the sea that was separated from authority and thus was the pirate who could attack those who entered the oceans.

 Sources of information about Pirates

 Scholars consider many sources of information during their research.
-Primary sources are documents and records that are original to the time that is being studied.
-Secondary sources are written later, and can include commentary on and interpretation of primary sources.
 Firsthand information about piracy is relatively rare, and scholars often pull from the same texts when compiling their data.
 During the late seventeenth and early eighteenth centuries, narratives of sea captains and pirate adventures took many forms.